ilkergul99/client/README.md

 1. **Ensure Server Availability**: Before running the script, make sure the server endpoint (`api_url`) is active and capable of receiving files.

 2. **Check Dependencies**: Ensure that Python and required libraries (`requests`) are installed in your environment.
-If using a Docker container, ensure it is configured with these dependencies.
+If using a Docker container, ensure it is configured with these dependencies and the container is working properly.

 3. **Execute the Script**:
    - Open a terminal or command prompt.